secrethub/secrethub-go/README.md

 [SecretHub][secrethub] is a developer tool to help you keep database passwords, API tokens, and other secrets out of IT automation scripts.

-Packages in `secrethub-go` provide clients for various SecretHub APIs.
+`secrethub-go` provides a client for various SecretHub APIs.